TexasInstruments/simplelink-coresdk-examples/examples/nortos/LP_EM_CC1314R10/drivers/fatsdraw/README.md

 5. Copy the contents of *input.txt* to *output.txt*.
 Closes both files afterwards.

 6. Open *output.txt*, read the file, print the contents to the display and close *output.txt*.

-7. Again, print the disk size and the amount of free space on it.
+7. Print the disk size and the amount of free space on it.
 If the disk was empty, the difference in free space can be observed.

 8. Close the SDFatFS driver and terminate the example.

-TI-RTOS:
+### TI-RTOS

 * The `timespec` structure must be initialized with the current UNIX seconds count in order to write files with accurate timestamps.
 This is due to the fact that the BIOS Seconds module rather than the RTS library `time()` function is used.

-FreeRTOS:
+### FreeRTOS

 * The compiler specific RTS library functions for `time()` and `localtime()` are used.
 It is not necessary to initialize the `timespec` structure.